 Curbing Insurance Cancellations

-The Affordable Care Act stops health plans from retroactively canceling your insurance coverage solely because you or your employer made an honest mistake on your insurance application.
+The Affordable Care Act stops insurance companies from cancelling your coverage just because you or your employer made a mistake on your insurance application.

 What This Means for You

-Now, an insurer cannot rescind your coverage simply because you made an honest mistake or left out information that has little bearing on your health.
+It’s now illegal for insurance companies to cancel your coverage simply because you made an honest mistake or left out information that has little bearing on your health.
+Learn more about insurance cancellations.

 Some Important Details

-- This provision applies to all health plans, whether you get coverage through your employer or purchase it yourself.
+- These protections generally apply to all health plans, including grandfathered plans, whether you get coverage through your employer or buy it yourself.

-- Your insurance company must give you at least 30 days’ notice before it can rescind your coverage, giving you time to appeal the decision or find new coverage.
+- You must receive at least 30 days’ notice from your insurance company before it can rescind your coverage, giving you time to appeal the decision or find new coverage.

 For More Information